 There’s a good network of paths, making the park popular for dog walking and jogging.

-The World War One memorial for the casualties from the 5th Northumberland Fusiliers was unveiled in 1921 and restored in 2016 as part of the Heritage Lottery Fund project.
+The World War One memorial for the casualties from the 5th Northumberland Fusiliers was unveiled in 1921.
+It was restored in 2016 as part of the Heritage Lottery Fund project.
 The Grade II Listed memorial is a focal point for the annual remembrance service.

 Did you know?

-Walker Park Rocks is a popular rock painting and hiding group aimed at getting more families out and about enjoying the park.
+Walker Parks Rocks is a popular rock painting and hiding group in the park.
 Why not get involved with your family?